 When he turned 21 years of age, singer Elvis Presley like other American youths of the time was drafted into the US army.

-A furious Elvis spent three years in the Army, some time of this time stationed in Germany town of Friedberg.
+A furious Elvis spent three years in the Army, some of this time stationed in the German town of Friedberg.

-Elvis had good reason to remember Friedberg because that’s where he met his wife of six years Priscilla who he married after a long courtship.
+Elvis had good reason to remember Friedberg, not only because of the war, but because that’s where he met his wife of six years Priscilla who he married after a long courtship.

 Friedberg remembers the the King too, with a statue erected at a roundabout that sits opposite what was the gates to the army base.

-A section of the local museum is devoted to the singer and, in the very latest homage to the dead entertainer, the town has turned on some pedestrian lights that feature images of the performer.
+A section of the local museum is also devoted to the singer and, in the latest homage to the dead entertainer, the town has installed some pedestrian lights that feature images of the performer.

-The three crossing signals, installed at Elvis Presley Square, show Elvis with microphone for the red “Don’t Walk” signal and the singer dancing for the green “Walk” signal.
+Yep.
+The three crossing signals, installed at Elvis Presley Square, show the singer with microphone for the red “Don’t Walk” signal — and the singer dancing for the green “Walk” signal.

 Elvis himself “crossed over” back in 1977, leaving a legacy that lives on to this day.

 CHECKOUT: We hit the road to Broken Hill — Day 13